(2025)

 In response to the war in Israel/Gaza/Hamas, I turned to composing.
 A text from Jeremiah 31:15 calls out: A voice is heard in Ramah, wailing, bitter weeping—Rachel weeps inconsolably for her children because they are no more.

 For me, this music serves as a witness to the tragedies unfolding: so much suffering on both sides of this troubled border.
 The mezzo soloist represents Rachel, the Biblical matriarch who is said to weep for her children as they pass by her grave into exile.
 Here, she becomes the voice of bereft parents, siblings, children, friends both in Israel and in Gaza, crying out for their missing, wounded, and deceased loved ones.
 As we watch and read, refusing to avert our gaze, we may serve as a compassionate witness.
-The chorus represents this witness, calling forth nishma it is heard, you are heard, we hear you.
-We are with you. —Meira Warshauer 2024
+In the original version with chorus and soloist, the chorus represents this witness.
+Here, the soloist and piano also serve as witness, calling forth nishma it is heard, you are heard, we hear you.
+We are with you.
+I hope this music can offer a place where we hear each other’s voices, as we walk a shaky path towards peace.

 —Meira Warshauer 2025